Wilmington massacre: Atmosphere and suppression of black defense

-1898 election
+1898 elections

-Most blacks and many Republicans did not vote in the November 8 election, hoping to avoid violence, as Red Shirts had blocked every road leading in and out of the city, and drove potential black voters away with gunfire.
-The Red Shirts were in line with Congressman W. W. Kitchin, who declared, "Before we allow the Negroes to control this state as they do now, we will kill enough of them that there will not be enough left to bury them."
+Most blacks and many Republicans did not vote in the November 8 election, due to the atmosphere of violence.
+Red Shirts blocked every road leading in and out of Wilmington and even kept black voters from voting with gunfire.
+The Red Shirts's actions were in line with statements by Congressman W. W. Kitchin, who declared, "Before we allow the Negroes to control this state as they do now, we will kill enough of them that there will not be enough left to bury them."

-Governor Russell, who by this point had withdrawn his name from the ballot in the county, decided to come to Wilmington, as it was his hometown, and he thought he might be able to calm the situation.
+Governor Russell, who by this point had withdrawn his name from the ballot in the county, decided to go to Wilmington, as it was his hometown, and he hoped to calm the situation.
 However, when his train arrived, Red Shirts swarmed his train car and tried to lynch him.

-When the day was over, Democrats won 6,000 votes, overall, which was sizable given that the Fusion Party won 5,000 votes just two years prior.
-However, years later, it was determined that the 11,000-vote net increase also strongly suggested a high degree of election fraud.
-Mike Dowling would support this suggestion when he testified that Democrat party officials worked with the Red Shirts, instructing them where to deposit Republican ballots so they could be replaced by votes for Democrats.
+The election results have been alleged to be fraudulent.
+When the votes were counted, Democrats won 6,000 votes, overall, which was surprisingly large given that the Fusion Party won only 5,000 votes just two years prior.
+The 11,000-vote net increase in vote cast also strongly suggested election fraud, as a later investigation found.
+Mike Dowling lent credence to this charge when he testified that Democratic party officials worked with the Red Shirts, instructing them where to deposit Republican ballots so they could be replaced by votes for Democrats.
 The political director of the Washington Post, who was in Wilmington for the election, recounted, "No one for a moment supposes that this was the result of a free and untrammelled ballot; and a Democratic victory here, as in other parts of the State, was largely the result of the suppression of the Negro vote."

-However, the biracial Fusionist government still remained in power in Wilmington, because the mayor and board of aldermen had not been up for reelection in 1898.
+George Rountree was elected to the North Carolina State Senate, and John D. Bellamy was elected to the U.S. House of Representatives.
+Bellamy's election was later unsuccessfully appealed.

 The night following the election, Democrats ordered white men to patrol the streets, expecting blacks to retaliate.
 However, no retaliation occurred: